speaktosteve/speaktosteve.github.io/src/routes/component-testing-in-nextjs-using-cypress-part-1-set-up/+page.md

 export default Home;
 ```

-In summary we now have:
+In summary, we now have:
  - products.tsx - a client component that renders a list of products retrieved using the useProducts hook
  - useProducts.ts - a custom hook responsible for handling the state of the retrieved products
  - product.ts - a simple interface defining our Product object
  - api.ts - a simple service for fetching products from the very useful https://fakestoreapi.com

-## Run the Next.js app
+### Run the Next.js app

-Now we have our components in place, its time to install the packages:
+We have our components in place, it's time to install the packages:

 ```bash